tillitis/tkey-ssh-agent/README.md

 ## The ed25519 signer app

-This is a message signer, for root of trust and SSH authentication using ed25519.
+This is a message signer for root of trust and SSH authentication using ed25519.
 There are two client apps which can communicate with the app. `tkey-sign` just performs a complete test signing.
 `tkey-ssh-agent` is an SSH agent that allow using the signer for SSH